-(1) The compensation reported on the Table does not include other personal benefits, the total value of which do not exceed \$10,000.

-(2) Pursuant to the regulations promulgated by the SEC, the table omits columns reserved for types of compensation not applicable to us.

-(3) Mr. Kidrin has an employment agreement with a 2011 salary of \$292,820.
+- (1) The compensation reported on the Table does not include other personal benefits, the total value of which do not exceed \$10,000. - (2) Pursuant to the regulations promulgated by the SEC, the table omits columns reserved for types of compensation not applicable to us. - (3) Mr. Kidrin has an employment agreement, effective August 30, 2012 with an annualized salary for 2013 of \$183,750.
 A portion of his compensation has been paid by Worlds Inc. with the remaining balance deferred due to lack of funds.